-Take for example, the University of Nebraska Lincoln, which has published its rates for 2011-2012 on its website.
+Take for example, the University of Nebraska Lincoln which has published its tuition rates on its website.

-Its rate per credit hour for an Undergraduate student in the College of Business Administration is $258.25 for a Nebraska resident, and $764.75 for a Nebraska non-resident (about 296% of Nebraska resident rates).
+There is a significant difference in Its rate per credit hour for an Undergraduate student for a Nebraska resident, and for a Nebraska non-resident.

 In addition to this, there are all the fees that are called out in the schedule that need to be taken into account (usually amounting to between $500 to $1,000 a year).

 As a general rule, fees for specialised degrees (Engineering, Law, Business Administration, and Medicine) are much higher than other courses.